Android Development Fundamentals

 This Android app development course helps students learn at their own pace.
 Cybrary’s Android development training is broken down into 13 modules, that on average range from two minutes to 15 minutes long, so students can learn at their own pace and start and stop as they please, making it a convenient way to learn.

 How hard is it to learn Android development?

-If a student has a basic understanding of Java, that’s a great start to making learning Android development easier.
-However, if the student does not yet know Java, it can make the total experience of learning Java and then Android development take longer and feel more cumbersome.
+If a student has a basic understanding of the Java programming language, that’s a great start to making learning Android software development.
+However, if the student does not yet know Java, it can make the total experience of learning Java and then Android software development take longer and feel more cumbersome.

 Taking the time to also truly understand object oriented programming, methods, classes, variables, flow control will help easy a developer’s learning curve with Android development.